AJB-ajb/BikeSharePrediction/documents/paper/main.typ

 - We give an overview on other approaches on bike-sharing usage prediction and the STGAT architecture.
 - We then mathematize the notion of a demand function and formalize the bike-sharing joint prediction task.
 - In the following section, we translate the notion of a demand function into a proper regularizer and describe our variation of the STGAT architecture and the data processing.
 - We then compare the predictive performance of our model to a linear baseline.
-We investigate its quality over the prediction horizon and show qualitative prediction results.
+We investigate its quality over the prediction horizon and show prediction results.
 We qualitatively compare different modeling choices in the resulting demand model and evaluate quantitative aspects of the demand model.
+- We conclude by discussing model advantages and disadvantages and give directions for future research.

 // Problem motivation
 == Motivation <sec:motivation>